vzoa/charts-site-generator/README.md

 ```

 # How can I edit the styling (font, colors, etc.)?
-The project uses Tailwind CSS, and much of the Tailwind styles are inlined in the templates in `Views.fs`.
-In the future, we may pull the styles out to a separate CSS file for easier modification.
+The project uses Tailwind CSS.
+You can edit the styling via the classes in `style.css` using Tailwind's `@apply` directive.
+The included build scripts will build the final output css from this input file.